 You can make this solution by raiding your pantry shelves.
 You will need a small bowl, aluminium foil, paper towel and an old toothbrush.
 Line the bowl with the foil and add the following ingredients:

-Pour 1 cup of hot water over the DIY cleaning solution.
+Pour one cup of hot water over the DIY cleaning solution.
 Drop in your jewellery and leave for 10 minutes.
-After that period, take out your pieces and gently remove dust or “gunk” from prongs and grooves.
+After that period, take out your pieces and gently remove dust or ‘gunk’ from the prongs and grooves.
 Voila.
 Your jewellery should be sparkling like new.
 This solution does not include harsh chemicals that can ruin your pieces.

 To clean gold pieces, you will need:

-Fill the bowl about ½ to 2/3 with club soda/seltzer and add a few drops of your mild dish detergent.
+Fill the bowl about half to two-thirds full with soda water and add a few drops of your mild washing up liquid.
 Put your jewellery into a small strainer, and then place it into the bowl to soak.
-Let it sit for 5 minutes.
-Then gently brush the crevices and grooves with the soft-bristled toothbrush.
+Let it sit for five minutes.
+Then, gently brush the crevices and grooves with the soft-bristled toothbrush.
 Put your pieces in the strainer and run under warm water.
 Dry them with the soft cloth.

-If you have heavier tarnish to contend with, mix baking soda and water in a 3:1 mixture.
+If you have heavier tarnish to contend with, mix bicarbonate of soda and water in a 3:1 mixture.
 Wet the silver and use a soft, lint-free cloth to apply this solution.
 Work it into the grooves and crevices.
 Rinse and buff dry.

 Keep your pieces looking as gorgeous as the first day you wore it with these easy jewellery cleaning tips.